randyfranzmeier/PokemonFullStackApp/Frontend/pokedex/README.md

 # purpose
 The purpose of this assignment is to better leverage full stack fundamentals while catering to pokemon fans

+# Instructions
+1. Once in the PokemonFullStackApp directory, cd to Backend
+2. run node server.js to start the backend
+3. create a new terminal and go to PokemonFullStackApp/Frontend/pokedex
+4. run npm start to start the frontend

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).